Skip to content

 Is Sony Withdrawing from the European Market?

-The sparse availability of Xperia smartphones suggests that Sony is planning a strategic shift for its European business.
-The Finnish portal “SuomiMobiili” received a statement from Sony providing insight into upcoming changes for customers–though the company remains very vague.
+The sparse availability of Xperia smartphones, however, suggests that Sony is planning a strategic shift for its European business.
+The Finnish portal “SuomiMobiili” also received a statement from Sony in mid-July, providing insight into upcoming changes for customers–even though the company remains vague.
 In Finland, the Xperia 1 VII is currently unavailable.
 According to Sony, the focus is currently on online sales.
 The device is available on Amazon in “selected European markets.”
-TECHBOOK searched all European Amazon sites and found the Xperia 1 VII only on Amazon Netherlands.
+TECHBOOK searched all European Amazon sites and found the Xperia 1 VII nowhere.
+As of mid-July, the smartphone was at least still available on Amazon Netherlands.
+The only somewhat current Sony device sporadically available is the Xperia 10 VI from 2024.

 Also of interest: Why Sony Ericsson Smartphones Failed